- IMPORTANT INFORMATION AND WHO WE ARE

 give us feedback or contact us.

 Automated technologies or interactions.
-As you interact with our website, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
+If you interact with our website, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.
 Please see our Cookies Policy for further details.

 Third parties or publicly available sources.
 We will receive personal data about you from various third parties and public sources as set out below: